What is this subject about?

 What will I study over the two years?

 In the first year you will cover topics in Pure Maths, Statistics and Mechanics.
-In Pure Maths you will study a wide range of topics including differentiation, trigonometry and vectors.
+In Pure Maths you will study a wide range of topics including differentiation and trigonometry.
 In Statistics you will learn about sampling and probability and hypothesis testing, and in Mechanics you will learn about kinematics (displacement, velocity and acceleration).

 How is the course assessed?